ably/sdk-api-reference/README.md

 ## Static site introduction

-The following text is an introduction that can be added to each static site generated from an SDK after docstring comments have been added.
-It can be amended as necessary, for example where an SDK implements the REST and realtime interfaces as two separate libraries.
+The following text is an introduction that can be added to each static site generated from an SDK after docstring comments have been added:

 ```
 # Ably `<Language>` Client Library SDK API Reference